Sedation Dentistry Options for Dental Anxiety

 Going to the dentist can be a source of anxiety for many people.
-One effective way to mitigate this anxiety is through nitrous oxide sedation.
+One effective way to mitigate this anxiety is through sedation dentistry.
 Nitrous oxide sedation (most commonly known as “laughing gas”) is not a full anesthesia.
 It is a colorless, odorless gas that will simply help you to relax.
 You will be fully conscious and functioning while under the effects of nitrous oxide.

 Nitrous oxide affects everybody a little differently.
 You may feel a tingling sensation in your arms and legs.
 You may also feel lightheaded and your limbs may feel droopy.
 Overall, you will feel calm and relaxed.
 The effects of nitrous oxide stop as soon as you stop breathing in the gas, so you don’t need to worry about any sort of impairment after your treatment.